We make a living by what we get, but we make a life by what we give.

 I was done waiting.

-No matter what the cost, I had to begin living a life that was consistent with my values, my mission statement and my family needs.
+No matter what the cost, I had to start living a life that was consistent with my values, my mission statement and my family needs.
 I needed a life of balance.

 And it was HARD WORK.
 It was nail-biting.
 It was exhausting.
 There was so much new stuff to learn that I would fall into bed at night asleep before my head hit the pillow.
 But I would wake up the next morning and hit the ground running, happy and ready to go again.
 I was excited.
 I was passionate.
 I was helping people, I felt needed, I knew I was making a difference and I knew I was in control of my own destiny.